MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/difference-command.md

 - `SS_Unix` is similar to the `/format:unix` output format, but `/format:ss_unix` includes context lines and `/format:unix` doesn't.

-- `Unified` format is derived from the UNIX-based `diff -u` output format. `/format:context` repeats identical context lines between the difference strings but `/format:unified` doesn't.
+- `Unified` format is derived from the UNIX-based `diff -u` output format. `/format:context` repeats identical context lines between the difference strings, but `/format:unified` doesn't.

   `Unified` format produces a new unified difference string (`@@ ... @@`) line only when the distance to the next difference string is larger than the number of context lines.